Pure Barre Franchise FDD, Profits & Costs

 Frequently Asked Questions

-What are the ongoing fees for a Pure Barre franchise?
+What funding options are available for a Pure Barre franchise?

 Who owns Pure Barre?